hasankhadra/provectus-internship-task/README.md

 - Note that the `.env` should not be uploaded to the repo for saftey and security reasons.
 However, for the purpose of this internship, I uploaded file to let you see all the practices I've followed.

-**IMPORTANT**:
-To test the code locally, you need to manually install the libraries inside `requirements.txt` since docker won't download it for local use.

 <a name="codingtasks"></a>
 ## 2. Coding Tasks for Data Engineers